-The UNIVERSITY OF DELAWARE LABORATORY PRESCHOOL is administered by the Department of Individual and Family Studies.
-The Laboratory Preschool, an NAEYC-accredited model preschool program, provides appropriate developmental programs for children with and without disabilities; teaches University students to work with young children through classroom practicum experiences; provides opportunities for students, faculty and professionals to observe exemplary preschool programs and teacher role models; enables students to observe children ages two through six so the students can better understand developmental progression; and provides a research site for students and faculty.
-For further information, contact Alice Eyman, Director (302) 831-2304 or email: aeyman@udel.edu
+The University of Delaware Laboratory Preschool is administered by the Department of Individual and Family Studies.
+The Laboratory Preschool, a model preschool program, provides appropriate developmental programs for children with and without disabilities; teaches University students to work with young children through classroom practicum experiences; provides opportunities for students, faculty and professionals to observe exemplary preschool programs and teacher role models; enables students to observe children ages two through six so the students can better understand developmental progression; and provides a research site for students and faculty.
+For further information, contact Alice Eyman, Director (302) 831-2304 or e-mail: aeyman@udel.edu.